fortinet-fortisoar/connector-vectra/docs/ConnectorVectraDoc.md

  The output contains a non-dictionary value.
 ## Included playbooks
-The `Sample - vectra - 4.0.0` playbook collection comes bundled with the vectra connector.
+The `Sample - vectra - 4.0.0` playbook collection comes bundled with the Vectra connector.
 These playbooks contain steps using which you can perform all supported actions.
-You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR&trade; after importing the vectra connector.
+You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR&trade; after importing the Vectra connector.

 - Execute an API Request
 - Get Accounts List